Tradescantia spathacea (Boat Lily) Plant Care Indoors; Watering, Light, Soil, Problems

 Nutrient deficiency: Apply a balanced, water-soluble fertilizer every 4 weeks in spring and summer.

-Temperature stress: Keep the plant away from drafts coming from hot surfaces, hot air vents, AC units, windy doors among others.
+Temperature stress: Keep the plant away from sources of drafts like hot surfaces, hot air vents, AC units, windy doors among others.

 Brown, shrivelled leaf tips